Sedecias/LexRex/README.md

 anywhere but on this GitHub until that 24 hour period has fully expired, or it has been fixed.

-# Usage
+# Minecraft Mod Usage
-LexRex takes pride in the lengths it has gone to preserve the licenses and permissions of the mods and plugins that are used within the LexRex server pack.
+LexRex Minecraft takes pride in the lengths it has gone to preserve the licenses and permissions of the mods and plugins that are used within the LexRex server pack.
 If at any time we run afoul of your